 Sequoia: benefits, dosage, contraindications

-The giant Sequoia, a majestic tree native to California, also known as "redwood" due to the distinctive reddish color of its bark, symbolizes strength and virility.
-Indeed, it is the largest tree on the planet, reaching 80 meters in height and 10 meters in circumference.
-Its evergreen leaves are flat, pointed, aromatic needles, with a scent reminiscent of anise.
+The giant sequoia, a majestic tree native to California, also known as "redwood" because of the distinctive reddish color of its bark, symbolizes strength and virility.
+Indeed, it is the most massive tree on the planet, reaching 80 m in height and 10 m in circumference.
+Its evergreen leaves are flat, pointed, aromatic needles, whose scent is reminiscent of anise.
 In gemmotherapy, sequoia buds are prized for their toning action, particularly in mature men.
-They are renowned for enhancing prostate health: chronic prostatitis and prostate adenoma.
+They are reputed to improve the prostate health: chronic prostatitis and prostate adenoma.
 Its buds are also used for their ability to stimulate adrenal hormones, which helps support sexual functions.
-In women, sequoia helps combat fibroids and fights against osteoporosis due to its ability to stimulate bone formation.
-More generally, Sequoia is an anti-aging ally for men and, to a lesser extent, for women.
+In women, sequoia helps fight fibroids and combat osteoporosis thanks to its ability to stimulate bone formation.
+More generally, the Sequoia is an anti-aging ally for men and, to a lesser extent, for women.

 Other name(s)